analytiq-hub/sigagent.github.io/machine_learning/_posts/2021-01-22-reinforce.md

 The source of this post is [Foundations of Deep Reinforcement Learning](https://www.amazon.com/Deep-Reinforcement-Learning-Python-Hands/dp/0135172381), a nice book by Laura Graesser and Wah Loon Keng.
 I'm working through Chapter 2, practicing the REINFORCE algorithm.

 ## What is Reinforcement Learning?
-In machine learning, the object being learned is data - for example text, speech or images.
-The goal can be to classify data, encode it, decode it, or transform it in some way, minimizing a certain metric that depends input and output.
+In *machine learning*, the object being learned is data - for example text, speech or images.
+The goal can be to classify data, encode it, decode it, or transform it in some way, minimizing a certain metric defined on input and output.

-*Reinforcement learning* is a special case of machine learning where what is learned are *processes*, using a *reward* function to determie the optimal actions.
+*Reinforcement learning* (RL) is a special case of machine learning where what is learned are *processes*, using a *reward* function to determie the optimal actions.

 ## The CartPole example
 ![CartPole](/src/images/cartpole.png)

-In the CartPole example, a pole is balanced on top of a cart.
+In this example, a pole is balanced on top of a cart.
 The environment is two-dimensional.
 The cart needs to be moved left or right to balance the pole.
 * The *objective* is to keep the pole upright
 * The *state* is represented by (cart position, cart speed, pole angle, pole angular speed)
 * The *action* is to move the cart a unit of distance to the left, or a unit of distance to the right